oowekyala/wikimap/README.md

 * Open the generated graph file with Gephi and process it as you like, then export your image for others to see!

 ## Gallery

+Gephi allows you to make some pretty impressive graphs!
+Here's the baseline with which I processed the graphs below:
+* Color the nodes according to modularity class
+* Size the nodes according to the inbound degree
+* Spatialise with Force Atlas 2 until the graph stabilises

+Then you can fiddle with node placement, filter out smaller nodes if there are too many, delete nodes that add too much noise (eg the main article of a category, to which nearly every article links, or list articles, which have many outbound links)...

 ### Programming languages